evidentlyai/evidently/docs/book/reference/all-metrics.md

 </details>

 {% hint style="info" %}
 We are doing our best to maintain this page up to date.
-In case of discrepancies, consult the [API reference](https://docs.evidentlyai.com/reference/api-reference) or the "All metrics" example notebook in the [Examples](../examples/examples.md) section.
-If you notice an error, please send us a pull request to update the documentation!
+In case of discrepancies, check the "All metrics" notebook in [examples](../examples/examples.md).
+If you notice an error, please send us a pull request with an update!
 {% endhint %}

 # Metric Presets